itom-project/itom/docs/userDoc/source/08_scriptLanguage/pymod-matplotlib.rst

         gui.plot["forceWindowResize"] = False

-    or by directlly setting the corresponding property when designing the user interface in QtDesigner.
+    or by directly setting the corresponding property when designing the user interface in QtDesigner.

 This example is contained in the **demo/ui/embeddedMatplotlib** folder.